Overview

 2. Stress

 Stress can affect your body, causing physical as well as emotional distress.
 Factors like work, family, health issues, and financial pressures can trigger stress, leading to headaches and, yes, back pain.
-Muscle tension induced by stress can occur as a constant ache or burning sensation around your neck and between your shoulder blades.
+Stress-induced muscle tension can occur as a constant ache or burning sensation around your neck and between your shoulder blades.

 3. Spinal Misalignment